katydecorah/katydecorah.github.io/code/_posts/2013-09-06-google-maps-images-api-for-jekyll.md

 - Siena College
   {% endhighlight %}

-I'm using _locations_ to support multiple places, but you can have just one.
+I'm using _locations_ to support more than one place, but you can have just one.

 {% highlight yaml %}
 locations: Albany,NY